mcalla314/tkintertoy/docs/tutorial.rst

 26. Add the toppings phrase in the 'orders' widget.
 27. Create a string containing the selected toppings separated by a comma.
 28. Add it to the 'orders' widget.
-29. The user selected no toppings.
+29. If the user selected no toppings...
 30. Mark the burger as plain.
 31. If the user selected any condiments...
 32. Add the condiments phrase.